faultyagatha/go/concurrency/concurrency.md

 }
 ```
 - by default, channels in go are `unbuffered`
+- unbuffered channels require both sending and receiving goroutine to be ready at the same instance before any send or receive operation is complete -->
-- unbuffered channels cannot hold data in transit --> they are `blocking`
+- unbuffered channels cannot hold data in transit -->
+- they are `blocking`
 - `sending blocks` until data is received
 - `receiving blocks` until data is sent
 - channel communication is synchronous